 If he ignores you, you should still set the boundaries and give him consequences to make him understand how serious you are about the limits you’ve set.
 However, withholding affection or leaving the house frequently won’t change anything if he doesn’t want to correct his behavior.

-In the video below, Renee Slansky discusses why boundaries in a relationship are important and shares tips to set healthy boundaries.
+In the video below, dating and relationship coach Renee Slansky discusses why boundaries in a relationship are important and shares tips for setting healthy boundaries.
 Check it out:

 8. Stop giving him power over you